luisarizmendi/rhem-demo/docs/02-rhem-deployment.md

 #### Demo Environment Notes

-**Important:** When presenting, explain that:
-- This is a standalone deployment for demo purposes.
-It uses less resources and you can deploy the latest capabilities in development
-- Production deployments integrate with existing Red Hat platforms

 ## Red Hat Edge Manager and `flightctl-agent` versions:

 Be sure that you are using the same version in both Red Hat Edge Manager and `flightctl-agent` versions (on the device) in order to have capabilities aligned.